 Reduction in scope 1 and scope 2 emissions by 2030 from 2018 baseline

 Of suppliers (by spend) to set science-based targets by 2027

 Scope 1, 2 and 3 emissions by 2050

 Combating climate change is integral to Thermo Fisher’s short- and long-term business strategy.
 Our approach to achieving our goals relies on our PPI Business System and is anchored by transitioning away from fossil fuels and high-impact refrigerants in our operations, sourcing renewable electricity across our operations and engaging with our suppliers to amplify collective progress.
 Learn more about our progress in the latest update on our net-zero roadmap.

 Increased procurement of renewable electricity is a key driver of recent reductions and integral to our near-term strategy to reduce our greenhouse gas emissions.
 At the end of 2021, 22% of global electricity came from renewable sources, a 69% increase over the prior year.
-Since then, more than 100 Thermo Fisher sites have now achieved 100% renewable electricity.
+Since then, more than 150 Thermo Fisher sites have now achieved 100% renewable electricity.
 Our approach is centered around the concept of “additionality” — or directly supporting the development of new renewable generation sources.
 We do this by adding renewable systems at our sites and leveraging long- term power purchasing agreements (PPAs) with new wind and solar facilities.
-Thanks to virtual PPAs signed with Enel North America and EDF Renewables, Thermo Fisher will power all of our current U.S. sites with 100 percent wind and solar electricity by 2026, and over half of our addressable European sites with 100 percent renewable electricity by 2025.
+Thanks to virtual PPAs signed with Enel North America, EDF Renewables, and ib vogt, Thermo Fisher will power all of our current U.S. sites with 100 percent wind and solar electricity by 2026, and over half of our addressable European sites with 100 percent renewable electricity by 2025.

 Scope 3 emissions